gravitee-io/gravitee-platform-docs/docs/apim/guides/api-configuration/v2-api-configuration/configure-service-discovery.md

 #### Prerequisities

-We will be using docker-compose to setup an integration between Gravitee.io APIM and HashiCorp Consul.
+We will be using docker-compose to setup an integration between Gravitee APIM and HashiCorp Consul.

 Refer to this [guide](https://docs.gravitee.io/apim/3.x/apim\_installation\_guide\_docker\_compose.html) to install Gravitee thanks to docker-compose.